DeMe0/project3-planning/README.md

 ## Components - Descriptions

-- nav bar header:
+- nav bar header: maybe drop down menu, has 4 options to go to
-- searchbar
-- navbar footer
+- searchbar: a search bar for products?
+- navbar footer: same as navbarheader but also include home to go back to home page
-- latest offers
+- latest offers: place for coupons
-- popular
+- popular: what's popular
-- recent
+- recent: recent ice cream
-- list of product
+- list of product: list of type of icecream?
-- more
-- latest offers
+- more: might be a page or a way to go to pages like a middleman
-- My bag/ my bag page
+- My bag/ my bag page: shopping cart what you gonna buy
-- shopping cart/checkout
-- notification
-- Inbox
-- aboutus/aboutuspage
+- notification: are we doing this?
+- Inbox: same as above
+- aboutus/aboutuspage: team who we are and what website is i guess
+- make your own: style and edit the ice cream of you desire

 ## Additional Libraries